TI-Toolkit/tokens-wiki/tokens/poissonpdf(.md

 2. Each occurrence is independent of the time since the last occurrence
 3. We're interested in the probability that the event occurs a specific number of times in a given time.

-The `poissonpdf(` command takes two arguments: The _mean_ is the average number of times the event will happen during the time interval we're interested in.
+The <tt>poissonpdf(</tt> command takes two arguments: The _mean_ is the average number of times the event will happen during the time interval we're interested in.
 The _value_ is the number of times we're interested in the event happening (so the output is the probability that the event happens _value_ times in the interval).

 For example, consider point on a city street where an average of 5 cars pass by each minute.
 What is the probability that in a given minute, 8 cars will drive by?